 ‘“32He will be great and will be called the Son of the Most High.
 The Lord God will give him the throne of his father David,”’Luke 1:32, NIV

-This is one of the most complex subjects that we look at in our study of Jesus but because we are committed to looking at every text - and every text matters - we need to go into these things, we find some fascinating truths come out.
+This is one of the most complex subjects that we look at in our study of Jesus but because we are committed to looking at every text - and every text matters - we need to go into these things.
+We find some fascinating truths come out.
 We see that the prophecies of the Old Testament concerning a greater son of David, sitting on the throne of David, are fulfilled in Jesus.
-In fact, as we go through the Gospels we'll find that Jesus is described as the Son of David by the crowds, by people seeking healing, and this becomes one of his titles.
-Ancestry and family connection and rights, really matter in most societies.
-For me, I'm interested in ancestry.
-I've got a written ancestry of both sides of my family in my possession, in my home, written up by my father, who researched it; what the branches of my family are, are known to me, and many of my relatives are in Canada, there was an emigration of a branch of my family to Canada, my mother was a Canadian citizen, my father was a British citizen, and so I've got those two branches of the family very clearly in mind, and I can connect myself with their stories very easily.
+In fact, as we go through the Gospels we will find that Jesus is described as the Son of David by the crowds, by people seeking healing, and this becomes one of his titles.
+Ancestry, family connection and rights really matter in most societies.
+For me, I am interested in ancestry.
+I have a written ancestry of both sides of my family in my possession in my home, written up by my father, who researched it; what the branches of my family are, are known to me, and many of my relatives are in Canada.
+There was an emigration of a branch of my family to Canada.
+My mother was a Canadian citizen, my father was a British citizen, and so I have those two branches of the family very clearly in mind, and I can connect myself with their stories very easily.
 That matters to me.
 That gives me a sense of identity.
 Many Western people have far less capacity to do that and to identify their family line.
 I don't know what the situation is for you personally, but for Jews ancestry really mattered.
-That's why both Matthew and Luke took time to identify the ancestry of Jesus.
+That is why both Matthew and Luke took time to identify the ancestry of Jesus.
 It appears that we have the ancestry along Joseph's line, the stepfather, and the actual biological ancestry through Mary, Jesus' biological mother.

-We can say of Jesus, that he's part of the Jewish people, a son of Abraham; we can say of Jesus truly he's a son of David, he's descended from David's specific family.
+We can say of Jesus, that he is part of the Jewish people, a son of Abraham.
+We can say Jesus truly is a son of David; he is descended from David's specific family.
 We can say that this lays a vital foundation for his claim to bring in the Kingdom of God.
 He turns out to be the king that God the Father has appointed to rule over the Church, as it grows, and ultimately to rule over the whole world.
 Jesus' opening comments in Mark's Gospel is a good place for us to end, with all this information about the genealogy in mind.
 In Mark 1: 14 and 15 this is what it says at the very beginning of Jesus' ministry:

 ‘14After John was put in prison, Jesus went into Galilee, proclaiming the good news of God.
 15“The time has come,” he said.
 “The kingdom of God has drawn near.
 Repent and believe the good news!”’Mark 1:14-15, NIV